signalbash/splice_branchpoints/README.md

 Scripts used in:
 Signal, B., Gloss, B.S., Dinger, M.E., & Mercer, T.E.
 Machine-Learning annotation of human splicing branchpoints.
 2016.

-##branchpointer
+## branchpointer
-The machine learning model for predicting intronic branchpoints is available as an R package at githib.com/betsig/branchpointer
+The machine learning model for predicting intronic branchpoints is available as an R package at github.com/betsig/branchpointer and github.com/betsig/branchpointer_dev (development version)

-##Abstract
+## Abstract
-Background: The branchpoint element is required for the first lariat-forming reaction in splicing.
-However due to difficulty in experimentally mapping at a genome-wide scale, current catalogues are incomplete.
+**Motivation:** The branchpoint element is required for the first lariat-forming reaction in splicing.
+However current catalogues of human branchpoints remain incomplete due to the difficulty in experimentally identifying these splicing elements.
+To address this limitation, we have developed a machine-learning algorithm - branchpointer - to identify branchpoint elements solely from gene annotations.

-Results: We have developed a machine-learning algorithm trained with empirical human branchpoint annotations to identify branchpoint elements from primary genome sequence alone.
-Using this approach, we can accurately locate branchpoints elements in 85% of introns in current gene annotations.
-Consistent with branchpoints as basal genetic elements, we find our annotation is unbiased towards gene type and expression levels.
-A major fraction of introns was found to encode multiple branchpoints raising the prospect that mutational redundancy is encoded in key genes.
-We also identify cases of deleterious branchpoint mutations in clinical variant databases that may explain disease pathogenicity.

-Conclusions: We propose the broad annotation of branchpoints constitutes a valuable resource for further investigations into the genetic encoding of splicing patterns, and interpreting the impact of common- and disease-causing human genetic variation on gene splicing.
+**Results:** Using branchpointer, we annotate branchpoint elements in 85% of human gene introns with best-in-class accuracy (96.26%).
+In addition to annotation, branchpointer can evaluate the impact of SNPs on branchpoint architecture to inform functional interpretation of genetic variants.
+Branchpointer identifies all published deleterious branchpoint mutations annotated in clinical variant databases, and finds thousands of additional clinical and common genetic variants with similar predicted effects.
+This genome-wide annotation of branchpoints provides a reference for the genetic analysis of splicing, and the interpretation of noncoding variation.

-##Model Generation (model_generation)
+## Model Generation (model_generation)
 Scripts for training the branchpoint machine learning model

-##Prediction of branchpoints in genome annotations (genome_predictions)
+## Prediction of branchpoints in genome annotations (genome_predictions)
-Scripts for predicting branchpoints in Human (Gencodev24, Gencodev12, Gencodev19), Mouse (GencodevM10), Zebrafish, Xenopus, Drosophila, and Chicken.
+Scripts for predicting branchpoints in Human (Gencodev24, Gencodev19)

-##Analysis and Figures (analysis)
+## Analysis and Figures (analysis)
 Scripts for analysing model performance, genomic attributes of branchpoints, and impact of variation on branchpoints.